Magnus-Harder/ML-Ops-31/reports/README.md

 >
 > Answer:

-The total code coverage is 88 % The coverage only tells us how much of the code that can be executed.
-Even if the coverage is 100 % this does not mean that 100 % of the code does what is should, and hence can include errors.
-To ensure that the code does not have errors, we have to also design the tests such that we cover the potential errors.
+The total code coverage for the tests is 88 %.
+The code coverage only tells us how much of the code that can be executed without resulting in an execution error.
+Even if the coverage is 100 % this does not mean that 100 % of the code does what it should.
+Even if the code executes it can include errors and bugs errors.
+To ensure that the code does not have any errors, we have to also design tests such that we cover the potential errors.
+Since we can not cover every single possible error case, it might be difficult to reach a total security against errors.
+Having some tests is however better than having none.

 ### Question 9